Welcome to the BewegungsForscher - our citizen science project for joint innovation in the health sector!

 Our next event

-The "BewegungsForscher" citizen science project enters the next round!
-On January 21, 2025, committed citizens and scientists will meet again to work on the development of a knee lifting orthosis with variable stiffness.
+The "BewegungsForscher" citizen science project is entering the next round!
+In March, committed citizens and scientists will meet again to work on the development of a foot lifting orthosis with variable stiffness.

 Orthopaedic aids are special devices, products or appliances that are used to support, relieve or improve the function and structure of the musculoskeletal system.
 These aids are often used to treat or alleviate injuries, illnesses or problems.
 Examples of this are orthoses.
 These are custom-made aids that are worn on the body to provide support, stability or correction.
 They can be made of different materials such as plastic or metal and are often used for joints such as the knee, wrist or back.